dophucduy/AWS_InternshipReport_FCJ/content/events/event3/_index.md

 # Event 3 :: Internship Report

-## ⚠️ Disclaimer
-The information below is for reference purposes only.
-Please do not copy verbatim for your report, including this warning.

 ## 📝 Event Report "Data Resiliency in a Cloud-first World - AWS + Commvault"

 ## 🎯 Purpose of the Event